-- (H1) In collaborative situations, respondents select the equality principle, expressed in the preference for a more equal distribution of resources. - (H2) In competitive situations, respondents use the equity principle, expressed in the preference for a more unequal distribution of resources.
+- (H1) In collaborative situations, the equality principle is the predominant justice norm; therefore respondents will prefer a more equal distribution of resources. - (H2) In competitive situations, the equity principle is the predominant justice norm; therefore respondents will prefer a more unequal distribution of resources.